 “The longer it cooks, the more liquid the gritty cornmeal absorbs, and the more it absorbs, the smoother the texture of your pudding.” says Kathleen Wall, Plimoth Plantation’s expert on colonial cooking.

-It was put into American cookbooks in the late 1700s and was made with water, not milk.
+The Indian pudding recipe was put into American cookbooks in the late 1700s and was made with water, not milk.

 In this recipe, I use gluten-free, vegan ingredients that are filled with health benefits.